docker-for-data-science/docker-for-data-science-tutorial/README.md

 #### Windows

+Note: Windows 10 users can use the Linux subsystem to install Docker and Docker-Compose.
+[Instructions from a post we found on Medium](https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4).
+Please also make sure to install Docker-Compose when you are installing Docker.

+Otherwise, we have created a VM image.
+USB sticks with the image will be available at the tutorial

 1. Download [VirtualBox for Windows Hosts](https://www.virtualbox.org/wiki/Downloads).

 2. [Download VirtualBox image](https://s3.us-east-2.amazonaws.com/docker-for-data-science/docker-for-data-science.ova) containing all required files and containers.
 We also have USB sticks containing these images to reduce strain on the conference WiFi.